-The aim of this experiment is to showcase the hand tracking capabilities of an Xbox Kinect camera connected to a computer.
-Using a simple vertical hand gesture recognition, the app is able to create multiple fireworks along the horizontal axis which get fired from the bottom of the screen.
+This experiment aims to showcase the hand tracking capabilities of an Xbox Kinect camera connected to a computer.
+Using a simple vertical hand gesture recognition, the app can create multiple fireworks along the horizontal axis which get fired from the bottom of the screen.

-To increase the dynamism of the experiment, the app uses random values for the fireworks colours, trail size, gravity, amount of particles, fading, damping, etc…
+To increase the dynamism of the experiment, the app uses random values for the colors of the fireworks, trail size, gravity, amount of particles, fading, damping, etc...

-To maximise the audiovisual appeal, the app also features these techniques:
+To maximize the audiovisual appeal, the app also features these techniques:

 - 2D Skybox with a seamless background texture

 - Parallax effect (some clouds moving faster than the sky)

 - Base soundtrack playing in a loop and 7 different sound effects, including a crowd of people cheering after a rich round of continuous fireworks

 - Dynamic blur effect using shaders for the hand calibration overlay

 This app has been coded in an Apple MacBook, using the Xcode IDE.
 The programming language used is C++ and the main library is OpenFrameworks, a set of open source tools widely used around the world for art installations and creative applications.

 There are also a few OF add-ons worth mentioning: